Property Protection Measures & Permit Requirements

 Several different methods are available to protect your home or business’ building from flood damage.
 Elevating or relocating a building will protect it from flood waters.
 Wet and dry floodproofing can help also.
 Additionally, berms, levees, and floodwalls can offer some protection as well.
 These methods and other property protection methods can be found in the following publications:

 Electrical panel boxes, furnaces, water heaters, washers/dryers, and furniture should be elevated or relocated to a location less likely to be flooded.
 If a flood is coming, you should shut off the gas and electricity and move valuable contents to a higher location.
 Depending upon your house construction or your ability to modify your house, flood drains may be installed, backflow preventers for water lines may be installed, interior flood walls can be placed around utilities, and plugs or standpipes can be installed to prevent sewer back ups.
 Deeper sewer back up problems can be solved with overhead sewers, gate valves, or backup valves.
 Other approaches involve making your walls waterproof by adhering waterproof materials and waterproof paints.
 Another method places watertight closures over doorways and low windows.
 Also, you can keep materials like sandbags, plywood, plastic sheeting, and lumber for emergency waterproofing.
 The City does have a sand bag program and issues sand bags during an approaching storm.
-These are distributed at City Hall.
+Sign up for the newsletter to receive City of Gulfport emergency announcements.
+Sandbag distribution locations will be sent electronically to your email inbox.
 Please call the Public Works Department at (727) 893-1089 for further information.
 Another action to help minimize the amount of damage caused by flood water is to regrade your lot or build a small flood wall or earthen berm.
 Please contact the Building Division at (727) 893-1020 prior to regrading for permit information.
 Shuttering your windows and installing reinforced exterior doors and garage doors will protect your home against high winds.
 Many of these approaches are called flood-proofing or retrofitting.
 More information is available at the Gulfport Municipal Library.
 The City’s Building Division can provide technical assistance as well as make site visits to discuss specific flooding issues and possible solutions.
 Financial assistance for flood protection or mitigation may be available from federal agencies in the form of loans, grants, or as part of your flood insurance policy.

 Floodplain Development Permit Requirements